 The CEO, COO and CFO are eligible for an annual bonus payable at the discretion of the Committee.
 In determining bonuses, the Committee typically takes into account bonus guidelines that are determined by the Committee in consultation with the CEO and other members of management.
 The guidelines, if adopted, are based on the Company's achievement of financial targets.
 The Committee reviews and approves these guidelines after discussion and in consultation with the CEO.
 Actual bonus amounts may differ from those provided under the guidelines since the Committee and CEO retain full discretion in determining bonuses.
 The other NEOs, Messrs.
-Fox and Jones, are also generally eligible for annual bonuses at the discretion of the Committee, the CEO and the COO.
+Fox and Jones, were also generally eligible for annual bonuses at the discretion of the Committee, the CEO and the COO.

 After the close of a fiscal year, the Committee generally determines and approves the amount of the annual bonus earned by each NEO for such fiscal year.
 The bonus is typically paid in February or March following the fiscal year to which the annual bonus relates.
-At the discretion of the of the Committee, a portion of the bonus may be deferred, which deferred portion generally will be paid in two equal annual installments over the following two years and accrue interest at the Prime rate, which is reset annually each January 1st to the rate then in effect.
-No portion of the annual bonuses paid to the NEOs with respect to fiscal years 2010 and 2011 was deferred.
+At the discretion of the Committee, a portion of the bonus may be deferred, which deferred portion generally will be paid in two equal annual installments over the following two years and accrue interest at the Prime rate, which is reset annually each January 1 st to the rate then in effect.
+The Committee determined to defer the portion of each of the CEO's, COO's and CFO's respective 2013 discretionary bonuses that was in excess of the target bonus amount.
+Accordingly, the Committee determined with respect to each of the CEO, COO and CFO to defer a portion of their respective 2013 discretionary bonus and pay such deferred amount in equal installments in 2015 and 2016.
 In light of the Company's strong performance in 2012 (including each NEO's contribution to that performance) and in recognition of the tax benefit to the NEOs if the 2012 bonuses were paid prior to January 1, 2013, the Committee determined to pay 50% of the preliminary 2012 bonus earned by each of Messrs.
-Engquist and Barber and Ms. Magee in December 2012 and to pay the remaining 50% of each such bonus in two equal annual installments in 2014 and 2015, as described above.
-If it is ultimately determined that the 2012 performance goals were not satisfied to an extent that would support the preliminary 2012 bonuses paid to the NEOs in December 2012, the Committee may require the NEOs to repay some or all of the gross amount of such bonuses to the extent of any excess and/or it may reduce the amounts payable to the NEOs in 2014 or 2015 with respect to the deferred portion of such bonuses.
+Engquist and Barber and Ms. Magee in December 2012 and to pay the remaining 50% of each such bonus in two equal annual installments in 2014 and 2015.
+Such deferred amounts accrue interest at the Prime rate, which is reset annually each January 1 st to the rate then in effect.

-Consideration of 2012 Annual Bonus.
-For fiscal year 2012, the Committee approved bonus guidelines for the CEO, COO and CFO based on the Company's achievement of specified threshold and target levels of earnings before interest, taxes, depreciation and amortization (EBITDA) and return on gross net assets (ROGNA).
+Consideration of 2013 Annual Bonus.
+For fiscal year 2013, the Committee approved bonus guidelines for the CEO, COO and CFO based on the Company's achievement of specified threshold and target levels of earnings before interest, taxes, depreciation and amortization (EBITDA) and return on gross net assets (ROGNA).
 For the Committee's purposes, ROGNA is defined as income (loss) from continuing operations before interest, taxes, depreciation and amortization adjusted for non-recurring items (or Adjusted EBITDA) divided by the sum of the average of gross rental equipment, gross property and equipment and net working capital.
-These financial objectives have been determined by the Committee to be the appropriate metrics to use for the 2012 bonus guidelines because EBITDA is familiar to and targeted by the executive management team and because ROGNA is a metric that demonstrates management's efficiency at managing assets and costs to generate earnings.
+These financial objectives have been determined by the Committee to be the appropriate metrics to use for the 2013 bonus guidelines because EBITDA is familiar to and targeted by the executive management team and because ROGNA is a metric that demonstrates management's efficiency at managing assets and costs to generate earnings.
 These financial objectives are also consistent with the Committee's compensation philosophy of linking executive performance to the Company's financial performance.